Scholarship Resume Template and Examples for 2024

 This is how to write a scholarship resume:

-• Give it a great look.
-It’s not just about what you show, but how you show it.
-So, keep your scholarship resume short.
+• Keep your scholarship resume short.
 With the right resume template, you may be able to fit everything on a single page.
 Beware of cramming in too much information, and make good use of white space.

 • Pay particular attention to the education section.
 Read this section back and forth.
 Make sure you’ve included every detail that makes you stand out.

 • Add the professional experience section to your scholarship resume.
-This is where your work and internship experience should go.
-No professional experience?
-Focus on your volunteering work, part-time gigs, side jobs, or community service.
+Include volunteering work, part-time gigs, side jobs, or internships.

-Questions on how to write the best scholarship resume?
-Want to share advice on how to write a resume for a scholarship?
-We’d love to hear from you.
+Do you have any questions on how to write the best scholarship resume?
+Want to share advice for others struggling with a resume for a scholarship?
+I’d love to hear from you.
 Leave your comment below.

 About ResumeLab’s Editorial Process